 “I am so happy.
 I don’t remember being happy like this for a long time.”

-- It is estimated that 175 million children will be exposed to a major disaster by the end of the decade.
-Children are naturally resilient, but without access to play or laughter, they are unable to fully develop and heal.
+Laughter is vital.
+Children learn through play.
+It’s how they build human relationships, trust, and empathy.
+It’s estimated that 175 million children will be exposed to a major disaster by the end of the decade.
+Children are naturally resilient, but without access to play or laughter, they’re unable to fully develop and heal.

-- Studies have shown that initial symptoms of posttraumatic stress in children can decrease over the span of 8 to 20 months if they are able to return to their normal life as it existed before the trauma.
-Ongoing, or repeated trauma can delay this time of healing.
+- Studies show that initial symptoms of post-traumatic stress in children can decrease over the span of eight to 20 months if they’re able to return to their normal life as it existed before the trauma.
+Ongoing or repeated trauma can delay this time of healing.

-- When families are victims of violence parent-child interactions are changed.
-Adult figures may display an increase in worry, over-protectiveness, and communicating a lingering sense of danger after a traumatic event.
-These reactions can intensify post traumatic stress responses in children.
+- When families are victims of violence, parent-child interactions change.
+Adult figures may display an increase in worry and over-protectiveness, and communicate a lingering sense of danger after a traumatic event.
+These reactions can intensify post-traumatic stress responses in children.